ponctuel/forgetful-project/README.md

 ## HOW TO USE ?

-When it's your first time using the browser, run `install.bat` Wait for the installation to complete
+When it's your first time using the browser, run `install.bat` and wait for the installation to complete

 After that, you can just open `run.bat` and everything will work perfectly.